jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

 ### Subpart 3 — Review of Act

 ### 56 Review of Act
-(1) The responsible Ministers must, as soon as practicable after the expiry of 5 years from the commencement day,— (a) commence a review of the operation and effectiveness of this Act in accordance with the terms of reference set by the responsible Ministers; and
+(1) The responsible Ministers may, from time to time, review the operation and effectiveness of this Act in accordance with the terms of reference set by the responsible Ministers.
-  (b) prepare a report on the review undertaken under paragraph (a).
-(2) Prior to commencing the review referred to in subsection (1), the responsible Ministers must consult with Te Pūtahi Paoho on the terms of reference for the review.
+(2) Prior to commencing a review under subsection (1), the responsible Ministers must consult with Te Pūtahi Paoho on the terms of reference for the review.
+(3) A review under subsection (1) must be completed within 12 months of its commencement.
-(3) The responsible Ministers must present a report to the House of Representatives within 6 years of the commencement day, with recommendations for any amendments to this Act.
+(4) The responsible Ministers must—
+  (a) prepare a report on any review commenced under subsection (1); and (b) present the report to the House of Representatives within 18 months after the commencement of the review.

 ### Subpart 4 — Amendments to other Acts